 The plastic makes the mat flexible, while the high mass element provides enough density to the MuteX material to act as a sound barrier.

 The MuteX material is versatile and allows for pairing with drywall for maximum effect.
-Staple the MuteX material to drywall and place above your drop ceiling.
+Staple the MuteX material to drywall and place it above your drop ceiling.

 DIY Methods To Make Drop Ceilings Soundproof